jimtng/dscalarm-mqtt/README.md

 # dscalarm-mqtt

-A DSC Alarm bridge to MQTT, intended to run on an ESP8266 device connected to your DSC Alarm system's key bus.
+A DSC Alarm bridge to MQTT, intended to run on an ESP8266 or ESP32 device connected to your DSC Alarm system's key bus.
 It allows you to get notifications of alarm events, arm, disarm and send keypad commands through MQTT over wifi.
-This enables the integration of your DSC alarm system into a home automation platform such as OpenHAB, Home-assistant, etc.
+This enables the integration of your DSC alarm system into a home automation platform, primarily written for OpenHAB.

-It uses the dscKeybusInterface library to communicate with the DSC alarm, and the Homie convention for MQTT communication.
+It uses the dscKeybusInterface library to communicate with the DSC alarm, and ESPHome for the main infrastruture such as OTA, configuration, etc.

 For a detailed wiring diagram, please see: https://github.com/taligentx/dscKeybusInterface